blog

 a dollar bill laying in a therapist's chair next to a lamp

-What You’re Really Paying for in High-Quality Therapy (It’s Not Just Time)
+What You Are Really Paying For in High-Quality Therapy

 Aug 16, 2025